 Life is hard.
 Doing it alone is harder.
 Jesus didn’t recommend it, I don’t either.

 Freedom from my body image struggles has only come as I’ve been able to open my heart to others and connect with them in a deep and meaningful way.
 My walls were high.
-I was afraid of getting too close and letting other see all that was wrong with me.
+I was afraid of getting too close and letting others see all that was wrong with me.
 But, those fears were just a distraction.
+Now I know — I need friends, true friends.
+We all do.

 Want success?
 Freedom?
 Help in handling the pain of this world?
 My best recommendation: invest in solid friendships.